 I had good intentions to complete several tasks this fall, but it would have been a bad decision if I moved forward because the field conditions were not right.

 I chose to leave the ruts in the field and approach them in the spring.
-The soil was and still is too wet to do any good by leveling them out.
+The soil was too wet to do any good by leveling them out.

 Paul Jasa, Nebraska Extension engineer had an article that talks a little about fall tracks.
 Here is an excerpt: “The first impulse may be to do deep tillage to rip out that compaction to be able to plant in spring.
 However, the combine ruts themselves are going to compact 2 to 3 feet into the soil.
 Any surface tillage will fill in the ruts so your planter can cross them, but it won't fix compaction.
 With compaction that deep, its wetter down deep, and you can't break compaction on wet soil.
 You're going to have to live with it the next season, so it’s best to minimize what you're creating this fall.”

-Now is a great time to evaluate your soil conditions and make a plan for spring soil management
+Now is a great time to evaluate soil conditions and plan for spring soil management

 - Were you able to harvest all your crops?